 An introduction to the Noise Rating - NR - Curve developed by the International Organization for Standardization (ISO)

-The Noise Rating - NR - Curve is developed by the International Organization for Standardization (ISO 1973) to determine the acceptable indoor environment for hearing preservation, speech communication and annoyance.
+The Noise Rating - NR - curves were first published in ISO Recommendation ISO/R 1996-1971 and is used to determine acceptable indoor environment for hearing preservation, speech communication and annoyance.

 The noise rating graphs for different sound pressure levels are plotted at acceptable sound pressure levels at different frequencies.
 Acceptable sound pressure level vary with the room and the use of it.
 Different curves are obtained for each type of use.
 Each curve is obtained by a NR number.